aileen-byte/Team14/personal statements/Venice.md

 To extend our original single-cycle processor into a fully pipelined RISC-V implementation, the datapath was restructured into the classical five-stage pipeline: IF, ID, EX, MEM, and WB.
 This required breaking apart the monolithic single-cycle design and introducing pipeline registers between each stage to preserve the correct data and control signals as instructions advanced through the pipeline.
 Jeshmeera and I shared this responsibility—she created half of the pipeline registers along with the hazard detection and forwarding units, while I implemented the remaining registers and adapted the single-cycle modules to operate correctly within a multi-stage environment.

-Although I led the initial conversion from single-cycle to pipelined operation, both of us contributed significantly to the integration and debugging of the complete design.
+Although I led the initial conversion in the top.sv from single-cycle to pipelined operation, the whole team contributed significantly to the integration and debugging of the complete design.
 Aileen provided crucial support during verification, using her testbench expertise to ensure correct stage interactions and to identify issues that appeared during multi-instruction program execution.
 Together, this collaboration produced a fully functional pipelined CPU that preserved single-cycle behaviour while improving throughput.

 # Repo and Documentation Support